jhzhu89/mcp-server-azure-kubernetes/README.md

 ## Architecture

-See this [DeepWiki link](https://deepwiki.com/Flux159/mcp-server-kubernetes) for a more indepth architecture overview created by Devin.
+See this [DeepWiki link](https://deepwiki.com/jhzhu89/mcp-server-azure-kubernetes) for a more indepth architecture overview created by Devin.

-This section describes the high-level architecture of the MCP Kubernetes server.
+This section describes the high-level architecture of the MCP Azure Kubernetes server.

 ### Request Flow